 A Message from WorkForce Software

 As we navigate this confusing and ever-evolving challenge together, WorkForce Software’s top priority is ensuring the safety and well-being of our community.
 This resource center is a part of our concerted effort to support our customers, employees, and organizations alike with vital information to help cope during these unprecedented times, especially as it relates to changing working environments, absenteeism, stress, and feelings of fear and uncertainty.
-We will continue to monitor the impacts of COVID-19 on a daily basis and update our resources with credible information accordingly.
+We will continue to monitor the impacts of the coronavirus (COVID-19) pandemic on a daily basis and update our resources with credible information accordingly.
 In the meantime, it’s more important than ever that we use this opportunity to come together—please take care of yourselves, your families, and those around you.

 During the COVID-19 outbreak, a spike in absenteeism is expected for a variety of reasons—fear and uncertainty, lack of childcare, personal illness, and caring for an affected family member.
 For every jurisdiction where you have operations, it is crucial to take the necessary steps to ensure everyone in your organization understands and protects employees’ legal rights.
-To learn more, read our blog post 5 Tips for Maintaining Compliance with Absence Regulations During a Crisis.

 Existing and Emerging Laws